dharc-org/chad-ap/process/development/03/formal-competency-questions.md

 # Formal Competency Questions (Iteration 3)
 ## CQ_3.1
-Return the techniques used in digitization processes.
+What are the techniques used in digitization processes?

 ```SPARQL
 PREFIX ex: <http://purl.org/changes/process/development/03/data/>